 Of important note, Prospect Park is also a borough of artists.
 Prospect Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Prospect Park’s character.

-The percentage of people in Prospect Park who are college-educated is somewhat higher than the average US community of 21.84%: 25.28% of adults in Prospect Park have at least a bachelor's degree.
+The overall education level of Prospect Park is somewhat higher than in the average US city of 21.84%: 25.28% of adults 25 and older in the borough have at least a bachelor's degree.

 The per capita income in Prospect Park in 2022 was $38,354, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $153,416 for a family of four.
 However, Prospect Park contains both very wealthy and poor people as well.